ivycclee/pho_mvc/README.md

 # Setup
 - This project requires the use of XAMPP.
 Clone the repo into the XAMPP's htdocs folder.
+- Run the db script that is found in database folder
 - In your browser, navigate to localhost/pvp_mvc

 # Sample login data